 When you use a travel rewards credit card, you earn points or miles for each dollar that you spend on the card.
 Then, you can spend those points or miles on flights, hotels and other purchases, depending on the credit card.
 You might even be able to redeem your miles for gift cards or cash in the form of a check or an account credit.

 For example, you may get one mile for every dollar you charge on your travel rewards card.
-Some cards will offer multiple miles or points per dollar in certain spending categories, like flights or restaurants.
-For example, a card might offer three times the rewards at supermarkets.
+Some cards will offer multiple miles or points per dollar in certain spending categories, such as flights or restaurants.
+A card might offer three times the rewards at supermarkets.
 This means that for every dollar you spend at a supermarket, you earn three points instead of one.
 Hotel and airline cards often offer multiple points per dollar spent at their properties or on their airlines.

 Other Types of Rewards Cards for Travel